salma-emara/aps105-book/textbook/chapters/chapter03-decision-making/multiple-conditions.md

 While `!=` compares two values and returns `true` if they are not equal.
 For example, `(x != 5)` is valid.
 ```

+## Lazy Evaluation

+In progress ...
+%Elegant programming is not just about writing less code, but also writing code that is easy to read and understand.
+In the previous example, we can see that the condition is not very readable.
+We can use the lazy evaluation to make the condition more readable.

 ## De Morgan's Law